Brušperk: Sights

-In the centre of the historic core is the J. A. Komenského Square with Baroque statues of the Holy Trinity and St. John of Nepomuk, and with burgher houses with preserved arcades.
-The main landmark is the Church of Saint George with a 43 m high tower.
+In the centre of the historic core is the square J. A. Komenského náměstí with Baroque statues of the Holy Trinity and St. John of Nepomuk, and with burgher houses with preserved arcades.
+The main landmark of Brušperk is the Church of Saint George with a 43 m high tower.
+This Renaissance-Baroque church was probably founded before 1305 and has a Gothic core.
 The area of the church is surrounded by a wall and contains the Stations of the Cross.

 A historical monument is a Dutch-type windmill, built around 1830.
 The blades and technical equipment of the mill have not been preserved.